vinayprabhakarx/vinay/.module/GITH_N_GITHUB.md

 - compair all commit at staging area file
 17. git push
 - for push or host the dipository at GitHub
+18. touch .gitignore
+- Here create a file .gitignore
+- Open .gitignore file and write which file you want to ignore
+- for eg. i want to ignore all of .log and vinay.html file then i write in file *.git and vinay.html
+- all the file ignore by git
+- if i want ignore all folders wrte in file foldername
+- for single folder /foldername